Frequently Asked Questions (FAQ)

-2) Suitable candidates will be invited for a video conference interview to further assess your motivation and suitability for the program
+2) Suitable candidates will be invited for a video conference interview to further assess your motivation and suitability for the program.

 The interviews are about 15 min for the first round and 30 min for the second round.

 The selection processes are very similar.
 The assessment of your performance in the interviews is based on the same questionnaires.